Fairness in Ranking: A Survey: Fair Supervised learning

-\spara{Experiments.} Experiments are performed on five real-world and a synthetic data set.
-From the real-world data sets, two are used for learning-to-rank tasks, namely the XING data set~\cite{XINGData} and the AirBnB data set~\cite{AirBnBData} (the other ones are used for classification tasks and hence we do not cover them).
-The synthetic experiments show that representations learned by iFair remain nearly the same for all configurations, irrespective of changes in group membership.
-This means that changing the value of the protected attribute does not influence the learned representation, i.e. when training a model on these representations it will not allow any conclusions about the protected attribute.
+\spara{Experiments.} \revv{Experiments are performed on five real-world datasets and one synthetic dataset.
+Of these, XING~\cite{XINGData} and AirBnB~\cite{AirBnBData} are used for ranking tasks.
+Experiment on synthetic data} show that representations learned by iFair remain nearly the same for all configurations, irrespective of changes in group membership. \revv{This means that changing the value of the sensitive attribute does not influence the learned representation, and so a model trained on such a representation will not learn any correlations between the sensitive attributes and other attributes.}

 The results show that applying learning algorithms on representations learned by iFair leads to more consistent decisions w.r.t. the distribution of items across a ranking than when applying the same algorithm to the original data.
-This means that two items with similar non-protected features receive similar visibility in the resulting ranking.
+This means that two items with similar non-protected features will receive similar visibility in the resulting ranking.